 The diffuser is the end of the line.
 You want to place it as low towards the bottom of the tank as possible.
 It’s totally fine if it’s just above the gravel.
 You want the bubbles to spend as much time underwater as possible.

 In order for freshwater plants to thrive, most aquariums need extra CO2.
-The only way to add it effectively is with a CO2 diffuser.
-By using the Best Aquarium co2 Diffuser, your plants will have everything they need to thrive.
+By choosing the Best Aquarium CO2 Diffuser, carbon dioxide can be added effectively and your plants will have everything they need to thrive.